xiaoxiae/slama.dev/_posts/2020-03-21-incrementing-and-decrementing-numbers.md

 ---
 category: "Vim"
 category_icon: /assets/category-icons/vim.svg
+excerpt: A short post about how to increment/decrement numbers in Vim.
 ---

 Some of you might know that pressing `<C-a>`/`<C-x>` in command mode _increases/decreases the next number on the line the cursor is currently on_: